-The HIV Boot Camp Translation (BCT) development process began on February 8, 2017 and the campaign will launch in early 2018.
-This project’s primary objective is to increase West Louisville (WL) residents’ health literacy and improve health outcomes related to HIV.
+The HIV Boot Camp Translation (BCT) development process began on February 8, 2017 and the campaign launched in January of 2018.
+This project’s primary objective was to increase West Louisville (WL) residents’ health literacy and improve health outcomes related to HIV.
 Following a series of expert presentations on HIV, group activities, facilitated discussions, and voting exercises, the HIV BCT Community Advisory Council developed a normalizing campaign focused on promoting HIV testing among WL residents while reducing HIV stigma.
-The key campaign message is: We’re in control now.
-The campaign’s sub-messages are intended to highlight several benefits of getting an HIV test.
+The key campaign message was: We’re in control now.
+The campaign’s sub-messages were intended to highlight several benefits of getting an HIV test.
 Knowing your HIV status can help you protect yourself and others, can improve your chances of living a long, healthy life, and can give you peace of mind so you can enjoy the things you love.

-Four distinct poster designs have been created, each targeting different population segments (men, women, and general audiences).
-Each poster features local landmarks, photos of local volunteers, general information on HIV, and a call to action.
+Four distinct poster designs were created, each targeting different population segments (men, women, and general audiences).
+Each poster featured local landmarks, photos of local volunteers, general information on HIV, and a call to action.
 Our models were comprised of community members and public health students and professionals, and our photographer was Dr. Scott LaJoie.
-The campaign will be disseminated inside of TARC buses, on bus shelters, at publicly accessible locations in WL, social media, and radio.
-The campaign will culminate on National Black HIV/AIDS Awareness Day on February 7, 2018.
+The campaign were disseminated inside of TARC buses, on bus shelters, at publicly accessible locations in WL, social media, and radio.
+The campaign culminated on National Black HIV/AIDS Awareness Day on February 7, 2018.

 Funding Source: Jewish Heritage Fund for Excellence